miniluz/nixos-config/hosts/home-server/README.md

 ### Jellyfin

 1. Go into every ARR
-2. Set up their media folder.
+   - Set up their media folder
+   - Set up the quality profile
-3. Set up Transmission.
+   - Set up Transmission as a download client
+   - Copy their API key
-4. Note: Readarr requires more config.
+   - Note: Readarr requires more config.
-5. Write down their API key.
-6. Go into Prowlarr and set it up with every ARR with their API keys.
+2. Go into Prowlarr and set it up with every ARR with their API keys.
-7. Add into Prowlarr the indexers:
+3. Add into Prowlarr the indexers:
    - PirateBay
    - RARBG
    - YTS